jerryhgladinet/docs/deploy/source/index.rst

     Tenants are created by the cluster administrator.

-    You can use CentreStack server in a single tenant setup.
+    You can use CentreStack server in a single tenant setup because it is just a special case of multi-tenancy.

 .. note::